ebajcar/web10199_worksheets/syst10199/worksheets/set01.md

 - What's an algorithm? - David J. Malan | 4:57  [link](https://youtu.be/6hfOvs8pY1k)
 - How algorithms shape our world - Kevin Slavin | 15:23  [link]()

-### Class examples - explore, implement, and comment well.
-“Curiosity Is the engine of achievement.” &mdash;Sir Ken Robinson
+### Class examples

+Explore, implement, and comment well. *“Curiosity Is the engine of achievement.”* &mdash;Sir Ken Robinson

 - [introduction: Javascript in the browser](../set1/cm01.html)
 - [1.
 Start with valid HTML5 and CSS3](../set1/cm02.html)